 One of the biggest selling points of WooCommerce is that it can work with any theme that follows best practices and standard recommendations.
 You can make any WordPress theme of your choice work together with WooCommerce without any trouble.
 You can even turn your single store WooCommerce site into a full-fledged multi-vendor marketplace by being able to design it the way you like it!
 Currently, the best choice for a WooCommerce based multi-vendor marketplace plugin is DOKAN.

 The best part is that WooCommerce designs and themes are all mobile responsive.
-They have a fashionably sleek and an artistic outlook, which makes it perfect for modern, cutting-edge websites.
+They have a fashionably sleek and artistic outlook, which makes it perfect for modern, cutting-edge websites.

 The themes in Shopify are visually refreshing.
 They look quite nice in the eyes when you look at it.
 There are 10 built-in store templates that are absolutely free out of more than 54 different themes/templates.
 Moreover, the themes of Shopify bring quite a variation in its outlook offering its user more than 100 discrete designs.
 All the themes are mobile responsive with a number of coloring options.
 All its design and themes look fresh and lively which is somewhat suitable for most modern-day websites.